NeuroQuestAi/five-factor-e/README.md

 For more information to demystify the Big Five, please see the article: [Measuring the Big Five Personality Domains](https://pages.uoregon.edu/sanjay/bigfive.html)

-Notes: *User-selected answers follow the position:*
+User-selected answers follow the position:

 | Option                          | Array       |
 | ------------------------------- | ----------- |